sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * GSIdCap, dCap
 * Xroot

 Since WebDAV is currently the only way to encrypt data in transit, we continuously try to improve the security of our WebDAV doors.
-We regularly test our WebDAV doors with tools like `the Qualys SSLtest <https://www.ssllabs.com/ssltest/>`_, `nmap <https://nmap.org/>`_, `Greenbone/OpenVAS <http://www.openvas.org/>`_, and others and follow their recommendations.
+We regularly test our WebDAV doors with tools like `the Qualys SSLtest <https://www.ssllabs.com/ssltest/>`_, `nmap <https://nmap.org/>`_, `Greenbone/OpenVAS <http://www.openvas.org/>`_, and others, and follow their recommendations.

-The conclusion: if your data is personal, safely upload it to and download it from dCache, by using WebDAV over ports 2880 or 2883.
+The conclusion: if your data is personal, safely upload it to and download it from dCache, by using WebDAV over ports 2881 or 2884.
+See :ref:`webdav` for more information.

 ===============================